GuyHadas/BillboardTopTen/Readme.md

 * Dynamic visualization of Billboard's top ten charts for every week
 * Week's top song playing while charts are displayed
-* Smooth music fade in fade out transitions between different weeks
+* Smooth music fade in fade out transitions between different charts
 * Date Picker for user exploration of top ten charts through history
 * Genre Picker for user exploration of different music genres
 * Album Images associated with each artist on the chart